cgi-digital/GraphGenerator/README.md

 `pictures.theft = thief.png
 pictures.assault = knife.png`

+4. Build the GraphGeneraotr jar using maven:

+`mvn clean && mvn install`

-4. Run the built jar file making it use your edited properties file, by typing the follow in your terminal **java -jar GraphGenerator-0.1.0.jar --spring.config.location="your_prefered_path/application.propeties"**
+5. Run the built jar file making it use your edited properties file, by typing the follow in your terminal **java -jar GraphGenerator-0.1.0.jar --spring.config.location="your_prefered_path/application.propeties"**

-5. Clone [neo4j-browser](https://github.com/neo4j/neo4j-browser), follow the yarn build instructions.

-6. Copy **init.coffee** to this location, replacing the original.
-**/neo4j-browser/src/browser/modules/D3Visualization/lib/visualization/renders/init.coffee**

-7. Copy **graphStyle.js** to this location, replacing the original.
-**/neo4j-browser/src/browser/modules/D3Visualization/**

-8. Run Neo4j Browser by running "**yarn start**"

-9. When prompted for connection details for a Neo4j bolt use the details you specified in you application.properties and use neo4j/neo4j as the default username/password combination
+6. Download and install neo4j from the neo4j web site and install it.
+Neo4j is available for Mac OS X, Windows and Linux.

+7. Configure an empty neo4j database to use the directory specified in your application.properties file that you set up earlier.

+8. Run neo4j as a server.
+Make sure the neo4j ports for bolt and other neo4j services are the same as configured in your application.properties file.

+9. Direct your web browser to 127.0.0.1:<server.port> (The server port is the one configure in the application properties, the default is 8888).
+This will present you with a data import wizard which will walk you through uploading a demo PDF of data (Not included with this project please contact D. Sykes) and then take you on to Neo4j so the data can viewed and manipulated.